370: No Such Thing As George Clooney In A Blackcurrant Suit

 We have said before, just in case there's a pedant out there, that coffee originated in Yemen.
 And there is some hot debate between those two countries about it.

-What I think, and you know I don't want to get into conflict with the Yemenis or the Ethiopians but I think the coffee plants was really found in Ethiopia but then modern day coffee or actually not even modern day coffee but you know early modern coffee came from Yemen to drink does that sound right well it sounds sounds like you're determined to not pick a side in this conflict
+What I think, and and you know i don't want to get into a conflict with the yemenese or the ethiopians but i think the coffee plants was really found in ethiopia but then modern day coffee or actually not even modern day coffee but you know early modern coffee came from yemen to drink

-No one is ever willing to admit I grew a plant and I experimented with hundreds of ways of cooking it.
+It's just like the thousand-year egg being discovered completely by mistake.
+No one is ever willing to admit, I grew a plant and I experimented with hundreds of ways of cooking it.

 And this is the one I discovered.
 It's my work that's done this.

 It's always, oh, there's a magic plant, and the goats happen to be sprightly.